+But the Bible story isn't about God who's made a wonderful world or we can sort of pretend that we're living in it.
 It's about God himself coming and living in the middle of that messy world and taking its full pain on himself.
-And the crucifixion story needs to be presented in terms of strangely, the God who made the world came to take the worst that the world would do on himself in order to forge away through and out the other side into new creation, which is what the resurrection is all about.
+And the crucifixion story needs to be presented in terms of strangely the God who made the world came to take the worst that the world would do on himself.

+In order to forge away through and out the other side into new creation, which is what the resurrection is all about.
 And that's that's going to be at the heart of it.
 There's that strange little verse in Hebrews 2 which says that through death he might destroy him who has the power of death.

 That is the devil.
 We shouldn't be afraid of saying that.

-That when all the death and destruction and horror is going on, not only in the Old Testament but obviously also in the new, then we believe that the whole story is about God coming and taking that death into himself in order to defeat it once and for all.
-And that's the centre of the whole biblical message.
+That when all the death and destruction and the horror is going on, not only the Old Testament, but obviously also in the new.

+Then we believe that the whole story is about God coming and taking that death into himself in order to defeat it once and for all.
+And that's the center of the whole biblical message.
 Basically everything else flows out from that.

-Well, we're probably not in a position to give you many resources on these, but we know that there are many great resources published by the same publishers that publish your books of course Tom.
-So, yes, perhaps in the what I'll do is I'll make sure to include some resources that we think are good with the show notes from today's, because a few people have asked for resources for children here, Tom.
-But we'll include those in the...
-Yes, that's not my specialism.
+Well, we're probably not in a position to give you many resources on these, but we know that there are many great resources published by the same publishers that publish your books of course, Tom.
+So, yes, perhaps in the what I'll do is I'll make sure to include some resources that we think are good with the show notes from today's because a few people have asked for resources for children here, Tom, but we'll include those.
+Yes, that's not my specialism and there are people who know about that and I'm not one of them.

-There are people who know about that and I'm not one of them.
-Absolutely.
-But it's been helpful again to get your thoughts as a father, as a grandfather, and we hope there have been some help to those who are listening who are trying to answer those tricky questions from children and raise them.
+We hope they've been some help to those who are listening who are trying to answer those tricky questions from children and raise them.
 But for now, thank you very much, Tom, for being with me on this episode.
 Thank you very much.
-Thanks for being part of the show this week.